Dogs Trust: Freedom Project

 Dogs Trust Freedom Project provides foster care for dogs so those suffering domestic abuse can escape from these situations.
 The service operates in Greater London and the Home Counties (Hertfordshire, Essex, Kent, Surrey, East Sussex, West Sussex, Bedfordshire, Buckinghamshire and Berkshire), East Anglia (Norfolk, Suffolk and Cambridgeshire), Yorkshire, the North East and North West of England and Scotland.
 This essential service allows people to find safety in refuges which often don't accept pets.

 Hope Project

 Dogs Trust has been working with homelessness charities, such as St Mungos, throughout the United Kingdom for over 20 years to help support dogs owned by people in housing crisis.
 This includes giving out Christmas gift packages including items such as dog treats, leads and dog coats.
 The Project also helps those struggling with vets bills for their dogs.

+Worldwide

+Dogs Trust Worldwide provides global work to support dog welfare with partner charities including Thailand, Sri Lanka and India.

+Dogs Trust Bosnia supports the establishment of a humane and sustainable dog population management system in the country.

+Dogs Trust USA was established in 2018 to support rescue organisations across the US and has recently also established Dog School classes in New York and California.

 Events

 Waggy Walks

 From 2009 to 2011, Dogs Trust held an annual charity event held at locations across the UK, where members of the public could complete either a 5 km or 10 km walk around a course in an area which is usually close to the rehoming centre for that location.